-Often the best way to implement COSHH control and get the risk adequately controlled is through combining control measures.
+Often the best way to implement COSHH control and get the risk adequately controlled is by combining control measures.

-When you are using a mixture of control measures, it is important that they all work together.
+When you are using a mixture of control measures, they all must work together.
 Remember to look at the process as a whole, and consider how each control impacts another.

-For example, if you substitute a power for a paste to lower the risk of inhalation, then you may also need to change the users PPE, to give more protection to skin contact, rather than respiratory protection.
+For example, if you substitute a powder for a paste to lower the risk of inhalation, you may also need to change the user's PPE and give more protection for skin contact, rather than respiratory protection.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 Take our COSHH awareness elearning course and get your certificate today.COSHH Course

 Most businesses have them, and most workers have seen one, but when do you need to do a COSHH assessment?
 COSHH assessments are required by the Control of Substances Hazardous to Health Regulations and are needed before exposure to any hazardous substance.Read Post